FeelsDEX/feels/README.md

 anchor build
 ```

-**Note**: The `just build` command uses a Nix shell and runs `nix develop --command anchor build --no-idl --program-name feels`.
+**Note**: The `just build` command automatically detects your environment and uses Anchor by default.
+It can optionally use Nix with `just build feels nix` for reproducible builds.
 Direct `anchor build` may not work without the proper environment setup.

 ### WASM Vanity Miner